-The Risk Management Committee met twice during the fiscal year under review to coordinate and implement the Group's risk management, including the inspection of risks in the Group associated with changes in the business environment, a review of management techniques, examination of the business continuity plan (BCP), and training on emergency responses.

-The Group considers responses to climate change an important business issue and established the TCFD response project led by the Risk Management Committee to disclose information related to climate change in line with the proposals of the Task Force on Climate-Related Financial Disclosures (TCFD).
+During the fiscal year ended March 31, 2023, the Risk Management Committee met twice to oversee and promote activities related to the Group's risk management, including identifying, analyzing and evaluating risks that exist in the Group in response to changes in the business environment, formulating risk response measures, examining the business continuity plan (BCP), and conducting training on emergency responses.
+In addition, viewing responses to climate change as an important business issue, the Group examined and disclosed climate change-related risks in a company-wide, cross-functional TCFD response project team under the Risk Management Committee.